seanbreckenridge/exobrain/src/content/notes/food/protien_bars.md

 Ideally, Id get something with 15-20g of protien, some amount of fibre, no sugar alcohol, and no more than about 5g of sugar.

-ones to try:
+here are ones Ive tested:

+- pretty good:
   - aloha bars (these use monkfruit)
     - chocolate mint
     - peanut butter chocolate chip (6/10, 3g saturated fat, a bit too sweet and has milk)
     - peanut butter cup
     - chocolate fudge brownie
     - chocolate chip cookie dough
     - vanilla almond crunch
     - chocolate caramel pecan (5/10, too sweet)
     - lemon cashew (5/10, not enough lemon)
     - coconut chocolate (7/10 tastes good, but 7g of saturated fat)
-- protien bars

-here are ones Ive tested:

 good-ish, but not something I love: